 It is important to note that while some states in the United States have legalized marijuana, it is still illegal under federal law.

-The severity of the punishment is determined by the amount of marijuana found in possession.
+The severity of the punishment is determined by the amount of marijuana found in possession as well as other factors such as prior convictions, etc.

 Public Opinion and Advocacy

-One such group is the Association for the Legalization of Medical Cannabis in Macedonia, which was formed in 2013.
-The group advocates for the legalization of medical marijuana and provides information and support to patients who use cannabis for medical purposes.
+One such group is the Association for the Legalization of Medical Cannabis in Macedonia, which was formed in 2013 and advocates for the legalization of medical marijuana while also providing information and support to patients who use cannabis for medical purposes.

-The party has since proposed legislation to legalize medical marijuana, but it has not yet been passed into law.
+The party has also proposed legislation to legalize medical marijuana, but it has not yet been passed into law.

 It remains to be seen whether or not the government will ultimately legalize marijuana for medical purposes.